-To know the basic process of how a steam turbine generates electricity one must know about the following Steam Turbine Parts and their functions.
+To know the basic process of how a steam turbine generates electricity one must know about the following Steam Turbine Parts and Function of Steam Turbine.

 The basic parts of an efficient Steam Turbine and their functions: